 For each OCONUS CBSA or OCONUS country/jurisdiction (that does not have a CBSA), where the contractor chooses to offer services, the contractor shall:

-Propose prices for all the mandatory CLINs in the Traffic Model in the OCONUS CBSA or OCONUS country/jurisdiction chosen, and
+Propose prices for all the mandatory CLINs in the Traffic Model in the OCONUS CBSA or OCONUS country/jurisdiction chosen.
+For price tables with both originating and terminating location columns, a Traffic Model record must be priced if the OCONUS country/jurisdiction is present in the originating country/jurisdiction column and the terminating country/jurisdiction is either CONUS or the OCONUS country/jurisdiction.

 Propose prices for all the mandatory CLINs in the OCONUS CBSA or OCONUS country/jurisdiction chosen, except as described in Table J.1.1.1.
 For those services in Table J.1.1.1, the contractor is only required to price the mandatory CLINs in the bandwidth (BW) ranges specified.
 For those services in Table J.1.1.1, mandatory scalable, bandwidth on demand, burstable and burstable overage CLINs are not required to be priced.
 For example, if the contractor chooses to price VPNS in an OCONUS country/jurisdiction, then the contractor shall price all the mandatory CLINs from VN00001 through VN00015 in that OCONUS country/jurisdiction.